 Mosteiro de Leça do Balio

-The Monastery of Leça do Balio, that already existed in the 10th century, was profoundly altered during the 14th century according to plans by Estêvão Vasques Pimentel.
-During the 16th century it also underwent several interventions by Diogo Pires, o "Moço" (young lad).
-The monastery's church, restored in 1930, is one of the most important examples of gothic arquitecture in Portugal.
-The wedding of the kind Dom Fernando and Dona Leonor de Teles took place here and it was also the first headquarters of the Military Order of the Hospital.
-It is classed as a National Monument.
+The Monastery of Leça do Balio, already existing in the 10th century, was profoundly altered in the 14th century under the direction of Estêvão Vasques Pimentel.
+From the 16th century, several interventions by Diogo Pires, the “Moço” stand out.
+The monastery church, restored in 1930, is one of the most important examples of Gothic architecture in Portugal.
+In this church took place the marriage of King Dom Fernando and Dona Leonor Teles.
+It was also the first headquarters of the Military Order of the Hospital.

 - Convents & Monasteries

 - wednesday: 09:00-12:00, 14:00-17:30

 - saturday: 09:00-12:00, 14:00-17:30

 - sunday: 09:00-12:00, 14:00-17:30

 A tribute monument to António Nobre, the famous Portuguese poet.

 Capela de Santana